Ergerica/Teller-App/README.md

 # Teller-App
 Desktop application to be used by the teller employees on a physical bank.

-It was created using Windows Form/C#.
+It was created using Windows Form/C#, as the project for the programming course at the Instituto Tecnológico de Santo Domingo.

 #Description